 52nd percentile (more polite than 52 of 100 people)

 “Typically polite people can be deferential to authority, but can also be challenging, when necessary.
 They are not particularly obedient.
 They can be respectful, but will also push back if pushed.
 They are not made uncomfortable by the necessity of standing up to other people.
 Typically polite people will avoid conflict, reasonably, but are not completely averse to confrontation.”

-My comment: I thought I would rank higher on politeness, but being average is a resonable assessment.
+My comment: I thought I would rank higher on politeness, but being average is a reasonable assessment.
 “Polite disobedience” would probably describe me quite well.